VWLSS

 Eight a day.
 That’s the deal.

-A new Daily Challenge arrives every morning.
+A new Daily Challenge arrives six mornings a week — Monday through Saturday.

 Eight clues, one category.